shabiel/personal-website/articles/floss-weekly.rst

 language.
 The M programming language was standardized by ISO; and provided a solid foundation for storing medical data.
 Medical data is very sparse (i.e. most data points have very little data); and existing technology in the late 70's had difficulty storing the data in that manner.
-The other big advantange M had was that it was a vendor neutral language: You can develop your system and use any vendor for the M implementation that you wanted and switch between them anytime you needed.
-M turned out to be stable enough in the long term; which helped big governement customers who couldn't upgrade their code every year.
+The other big advantage M had was that it was a vendor neutral language: You can develop your system and use any vendor for the M implementation that you wanted and switch between them anytime you needed.
+M turned out to be stable enough in the long term; which helped big government customers who couldn't upgrade their code every year.
 The choice of M for VistA was a very deliberate one and it turned out to be an amazingly successful choice.